 When it comes to traveling with a newborn by car, short distances such as to local doctor’s appointments and errands around town will be safe from birth as long as your newborn has no complicated medical issues.

-For longer car journeys of an hour or more, stick to the guideline of waiting until maturity of the immune system, to be safe, 3 months plus.
+For longer car journeys of an hour or more, stick to the guideline of waiting until maturity of the immune system.
+So, to be safe, 3 months or older.

 Is holding a baby in a car illegal?